robertklep/homebridge-klikaanklikuit/README.md

 # Homebridge KlikAanKlikUit plugin

 This is a plugin for [Homebridge](https://github.com/nfarina/homebridge) to allow controlling your KlikAanKlikUit devices.
-This plugin is meant to run on Raspberry Pi's (or boards with a similar GPIO setup).
-My own setup is based [on this blogpost](http://weejewel.tweakblogs.net/blog/8665/lampen-schakelen-met-een-raspberry-pi).
+This plugin is meant to run on Raspberry Pi's (or boards with a similar GPIO setup), using a cheap 433Mhz transmitter (see [this page](http://shop.ninjablocks.com/blogs/how-to/7506204-adding-433-to-your-raspberry-pi) for more information on how to connect the transmitter to your Raspberry Pi).

 ## Installation